NEWS

 Monica Bene, an artist, speaks at Jinja International Art Festival.
 (Photo: Courtesy)

-Art and culture is integral has taken centre stage in advocating animal welfare.
+Art and culture has taken centre stage in advocating animal welfare.
 This is evident from the just concluded Jinja International Art Festival, which commenced on 24th October 2024 showcasing an array of artistic talent from across the globe.

 Artists from Rwanda, Comoros, Kenya, Uganda, Tanzania, and Zimbabwe came together to celebrate cultural diversity and advocate animal welfare through their creative expressions.